Two Concepts of Liberty: Reading Isaiah Berlin: Part 2 (w/ Davood Gozli & John David)

 If freedom is “of” an individual, it is created by individuals, not merely enjoyed by them.
-When Isaiah Berlin wrote his famous “Two Concepts of Freedom,” he defined “positive freedom” as “self-determination,” which is to say that “humans are free to the degree they have certain capacities,” while “negative freedom” is “release and absence of restriction,” which is to say humans are not forced or coerced into x or y.
+When Isaiah Berlin wrote his famous “Two Concepts of Freedom,” he defined “positive freedom” as “self-determination,” which is to say that “humans are free to the degree they have certain capacities,” while “negative freedom” is “release and absence of restriction,” which means humans aren’t forced or coerced into x or y.

-For Berlin, “positive freedom” was dangerous, because if I as a ruler could say that people weren’t free unless they were rational, then I could decide, “x group of people weren’t rational,” and thus I could do what I wanted to them and not “violate their freedom” (after all, if they’re not rational, they’re not free).
-Conveniently, the rulers also decided what constituted “rational,” and thus they were given “a blank check” to do what “they thought was best” without any worry of doing something immoral or illegitimate.
-For this reason, Isaiah Berlin focused on “binding positive freedom,” for when “positive freedom” was combined with what he called “monism” (a single principle or theory according to which the world could be understood), Mr. Berlin understood that this was a recipe for totalitarianism.
+For Berlin, “positive freedom” was dangerous, because if I as a ruler could say that people weren’t free unless they were rational (for example), then I might decide, “x group of people weren’t rational,” and thus I could do what I wanted to them and not “violate their freedom” (after all, if they’re not rational, they’re not free).
+Rulers easily decided what constituted “rational,” and thus they were given “a blank check” to do what “they thought was best” without any worry of doing something immoral or illegitimate.
+For this reason, Isaiah Berlin focused on “binding positive freedom,” for when “positive freedom” was combined with what he called “monism” (a single schema according to which the world could be understood), Mr. Berlin discerned that this was a recipe for totalitarianism.

 If people aren’t free unless they are rational, then if I think some people are irrational, I can force them to do whatever I think is best so that they gain rationality (according to me) without violating their freedom.
-I can do no wrong, basically, and so the 20th century was made.
-Berlin wants to make sure this doesn’t happen again.
+I can do no wrong, and so the 20th century was made.
+With noble focus, Berlin worked to make sure this never happened again.

-I need to be free to paint, feel like I can paint freely, and perhaps these can come together so that I can generate a painting that others can freely enjoy.
+I need to be free to paint and feel like I can paint freely, and perhaps these can come together so that I can generate a painting that others can freely enjoy.
 Better yet, perhaps my painting will inspire people to do things they otherwise wouldn’t do, suggesting that my painting can also be freeing.
 See all the different ways the term “freedom” can be employed?
-There are many senses the term “freedom” can be employed at different times and in different ways, and that means recognizing specifically how freedom applies (and in what sense) requires involvement and recognition.
+There are many senses “freedom” can be applied at different times and in different ways, and that means recognizing specifically how freedom applies (and in what sense) requires involvement and recognition.

 Also, another complexity: let’s say I’m the world greatest heart surgeon, and that no one would ever dream of stopping me from carrying out a heart surgery.
 I have the capacity, and no one is using force against me.
-And then I have a heart attack and need a heart surgery.
-Am I free to do the surgery on myself?
-No. I will need help.
+And then I have a heart attack and need a heart surgery myself.
+Am I free to do the surgery?
+No, I will need help.
 I will need others.
-Considering this, there are certain situations that require communal involvement, which is to say there are situations in which neither “positive freedom” nor “negative freedom” can prove adequate enough alone.
+Considering this, there are certain situations that require communal involvement, which is to say there are situations in which neither “positive freedom” nor “negative freedom” can prove adequate alone.
 We will need community.
 But can’t community control us?
 Can’t community prove overbearing?
 Yes, but this is why recognition is critical: a people who recognize one another and respect freedom can “be in a place” where they can know how freedom should apply, while at the same time not using that knowledge as grounds for power in favor of themselves.

 For Isaiah Berlin, human life is messy.
 There are times when we need freedom, and there are times when we need to emphasize economics.
 There are times when a violin needs to play, and times when it needs to fall into the background so that the trumpet can take center stage.
 All are part of the same performance, and all the parts, in the right order and to the right degree, make possible “harmony.”
 “Harmony,” in this sense, is what Berlin seeks, versus a “monism” or “monotheory” which could risk totalitarianism and “emptying diversity” into a single image and likeness.
 But how can when we know when we need “positive freedom” versus “negative freedom?”
 How can we know when the violins should play versus the bass?
 Well, recognition.
 “The human element.”
 We need to be involved in the lives of one another and our communities.